snowplow/snowplowanalytics.com/_posts/2017-08-17-snowplow-r91-stonehenge-released-with-important-bug-fix.md

   --lock path/to/lock
 {% endhighlight %}

-This prevents anyone on this machine from launching another run of EmrEtlRunner `path/to/lock` as lock.

-In a local context, the lock will be materialized by a file on a disk at the speicifed path.
+This prevents anyone on this machine from launching another run of EmrEtlRunner with `path/to/lock` as lock.
+The lock will be represented by a file on a disk at the specifed path.

 <h4 id="distributed-lock">3.1.2 Distributed lock</h4>